 Laura is a full member of STEP, having completed the STEP Diploma in Trusts and Estates (England and Wales) with a Distinction overall in December 2020, including achieving a Distinction in all four exams.
 Laura won STEP Excellence Awards for both the Administration of Estates (England and Wales) and Administration of Trusts (England and Wales) advanced certificates as she was awarded the highest marks across the country in both exams, demonstrating her commitment and high professional standards.

 Laura is the Honorary Treasurer of the Yorkshire Law Society and used to be Chair of the York Junior Lawyers Division.

 Laura is a member of Solicitors for the Elderly, a group of lawyers that specialise in working with older and vulnerable clients, and a Dementia Friend, which means that she has carried out training on what it is like to live with dementia and the small ways she can help those people who are living with the condition.
-Laura is studying for the STEP Diploma, and achieved the highest mark in the country on her first exam (Administration of Estates).

 In her spare time Laura is a keen marathon runner and is part of the York Knavesmire Harriers running club.
 She also enjoys open water swimming.

 "Thank you for all the helpful and straightforward advice you've given me, and I will certainly come back to you if I need any kind of legal help in the future".